AdrienHorgnies/bcqueue/README.md

 - First step is called "transactions selection" or "block selection", the server randomly selects as many transactions as it can from the waiting room, with a maximum number of *b* transactions.
 The set of selected transactions is then called a "block".
-- Second step is called "block mining".
+- Second step is called "block broadcast".
 The server takes the block formed in the previous step and "mines" it.
 Once this step is done, the transactions definitely leaves the queue.
 - The first and second steps are mutually exclusive and follow each other without interruption.